-It is the aim of Library and Information Services (LIS) to build and preserve print and digital collections in support of teaching, learning, scholarship, and research at Middlebury, as well as to engage in curation of those object for future generations.
+It is the aim of Library to build and preserve print and digital collections in support of teaching, learning, scholarship, and research at Middlebury, as well as to engage in curation of those object for future generations.

 The digital preservation policy describes the use of standards and best practices to ensure that digital preservation is implemented consistently, maintaining integrity of and access to digital resources for the life of the College, and arranging for the transfer of their care thereafter.
 It describes roles and responsibilities, refers to specific, detailed procedures, and allows for periodic evaluation and adjustment to keep pace with changing technologies and institutional demands.

-We intend to preserve data with a combination of approaches, coordinated with and complimenting current information management policies and procedures within LIS.
+We intend to preserve data with a combination of approaches, coordinated with and complimenting current information management policies and procedures within the Library, in conjunction with ITS.
 These approaches include: